-“India’s agreement to allow US pork imports for the first time is great news for US producers and for Indian consumers,” Tai said in a statement.
+“India’s agreement to allow U.S. pork imports for the first time is great news for U.S. producers and for Indian consumers,” Tai said in a statement on Monday.

-Vilsack said Washington was working to ensure the US pork industry could start shipping products to India as soon as possible.
-He said the deal marked the culmination of two decades of seeking market access for US pork to India.
+Vilsack said Washington was working to ensure the U.S. pork industry could start shipping products to India as soon as possible.